Bolton 'doing right thing' on betting

 "Now there is a new approach where we are trying to do things a bit differently, with transparency, honesty and openness.

-"I know what is out there for Bolton Wanderers in that commercial space and we are going to work very hard to bring on the right partners for us that provide longevity and good levels of revenue as well.
+"I know what is out there for Bolton Wanderers in that commercial space and we are going to work very hard to bring in the right partners for us that provide longevity and good levels of revenue as well.

 "We don't need to talk to betting companies to do that."